Ski season saved at Le Massif ski resort in Quebec after workers accept new deal

 *Your next subscription payment will increase by $1.00 and you will be charged $20.00 plus GST for four weeks.
 After four weeks, your payment will increase to $24.00 plus GST every four weeks.

-MONTREAL – The employees at a major Quebec ski resort that has been shut down because of a labour dispute will vote today on a new proposal.
+MONTREAL – A major Quebec ski resort that has been shut down because of a labour dispute will resume operations on Saturday after unionized employees voted in favour of a new deal.

-The 300 or so workers have been on strike since Jan.
+The 300 or so workers had been striking since Jan.
 2, with wages as the main sticking point.

 This report by The Canadian Press was first published Jan.
 22, 2026.